LucaJunge/godot_arcore_plugin/README.md

 - On successful completion of the build, the output files can be found in [`plugin/demo/addons`](plugin/demo/addons)

+### Building the configured Android plugin with Android Studio
+- Open Android Studio and Click on `Open...` navigate to the git repo and click on `godot_arcore_plugin` where the android robot shows up and wait for Android Studio to finish loading

+- In the top bar click on `Add Configuration...` and then `Edit Configurations...`

+- For the development you can create two configurations, one for building the project and one for cleaning the output folders:

+- Click on the `+` sign and choose "Gradle" as the type for the configuration

+- In the window to the right give the configuration a name - *`build` in this case* - and under "Run" type `assemble`, which corresponds to the command `./gradlew assemble` which you would do in the command line

+- You can repeat the steps for the gradle task `clean` if you want

 ### Testing the Android plugin
 You can use the included [Godot demo project](plugin/demo/project.godot) to test the built Android plugin